Areas of Learning and Development

 - Physical Development – Moving and handling, control and coordination, spacial awareness, health & self-care, using equipment and materials both inside & outside

-- Personal, Social and Emotional Development – self confidence & self awareness, managing feelings and behaviour, making relationships; and the four specific areas of learning through which the three prime areas are strengthened and applied:
+- Personal, Social and Emotional Development – self confidence & self awareness, managing feelings and behaviour, making relationships

 - Literacy – phonics, reading and writing